-Costa Rica is famous for delectable tropical fruits such as papaya, pineapple, passion fruit, bananas and more.
-You will always be served fresh fresh along with the veggies and fruit that are in season.
+Costa Rica is famous for delectable tropical fruits such as papaya, pineapple, passion fruit, bananas, and more.
+You will always be served fresh along with the veggies and fruit that are in season.

 From healthy fruit smoothies to our traditional Pinto to our Banana Bread French Toast, the breakfast menu features both light and hearty plates to start your day.

 Lunch is served from 12 noon- 3 pm.
 If you have a day excursion planned, they are happy to prepare a box lunch for your afternoon tour.

 The lunch menu is varied with a long list of choices.
 They have a number of healthy salads, burgers, sandwiches, and their famous fish tacos.